emperor-katax/BP_GameMode_UE532/README.md

 This application:

+>using pattern of making simple "puzzle" for using in game <br>
 >blueprint communication with 4 methods: <br>
 > - Using reference <br>
 > - Using picker  <br>
 > - Access to GameMode  <br>
 > - Using LineTrace  <br>
-> using pattern of making simple "puzzle" for using in game. <br>